 When looking for the best sewing machine under $100, there are a few features you should look for, to ensure you are getting a quality model.

 Though more expensive sewing machines have numerous stitch settings, some of the cheaper models don’t usually come with as many options.
 A good one under $100 still should have a few on there, though, so you can do normal stitches and a few decorative ones as well.
-Five or more should work for most projects, while some budget models, like the Spiegel SP3201 come with 32 stitch options.
+Five or more should work for most projects, while some budget models, like the FEIYOUFYE330 come with 27 stitch options.
 The adjustment should be easy to do, using a rotating dial or an LCD screen.

 Compact models tend to be lighter, which is a must for those who move theirs back and forth from the closet to the table or take their machine on the road.
 A handle on top also adds to the portability, making it easier to move it wherever you need it.